apache/infrastructure-website/content/pages/mirrors.md

 Title: Apache mirroring information

+**Note**: as of August, 2021, The ASF is not accepting further requests to become a mirror download site.

 <h2 id="introduction">Introduction<a class="headerlink" href="#introduction" title="Permanent link">&para;</a></h2>
 This page describes the requirements and practices for mirroring Apache Software Foundation releases.
 If you need clarification on any of the statements here, ask your question on the `users@infra.apache.org` mailing list.